yassminSaber/Vehicle-Attributes-Detection/README.md

 # vehicle-attributes-detection
 1. Build a web application for the government to upload a vehicle’s video and give the needed traffic violation with abnormal behavior vehicles, and for the driver to inquire about his traffic violation.
-2. Use deep learning for each type, color, speed, damage status, and plate number Detection.
+2. YOLov8 tracking was used to track the vehicle and detects it type
+3. Training custom dataset on YOLOv8 for plate number detection
+4. KNN was used for color detection
-3. Use a machine learning model for color detection (KNN).
+5. Pre-trained model was used for damage detection
+6. Results of tracking was used to calculate the speed for each vehicle